Stuartlab-UCSC/cluster-solution-format/README.md

   * cell assignments: The categorical assignment of cells to clusters, i.e. the output of a cluster algorithm.
   *	markers: Gene markers for identifying individual clusters.
-  *	cell type annotaion: A label that maps a cluster to a cell type.
+  *	cell type annotation: A label that maps a cluster to a cell type.

 Cell assignments is the only type of information required for a valid cluster solution json object.